treborin/LibreBooking/doc/SAML-Configuration.md

 * Paste in the XML or, if you have it saved to a file, upload it.
 * SimpleSAMLphp will output at least one PHP version of that metadata.
-* For each one of those, location the file with the same name in `/home/username/simplesamlphp/metadata`.
-The most common files it tells you to update will be `saml20-idp-remote.php` or `shib13-idp-remote.php` Delete everything except the opening php tag, then paste in the output from SimpleSAMLphp.
+* For each one of those, create a file with that name plus `.php` in the folder `/home/username/simplesamlphp/metadata`.
+  The file should contain `<?php` followed by the PHP structured metadata provided by the website in the previous step.
 * Copy the value of the `entityid` (usually found on the 3rd line of that file).
 It's a full URL, eg. https://sts.windows.net/1111111-1111-1111-1111-111111111111/
 * Open up `/simplesamlphp/config/authsources.php`
-* Find the `idp` setting, and paste the value of the `entityid` there.
+* Find the `idp` setting, and paste the value of the remote `entityid` into the `idp` field.
+* Then set the local `entityid` field to a value of your choice.
+Usually the URL of the website you are creating SSO for.
+Remember this value as you will need this value in a later step when you configure the remote single sign on provider.

 ### Update SAML Configuration in LibreBooking